SimVascular/simvascular.github.io-archive/source/documentation/userguide/_parasolid.md

 ###Creating a Model (with Parasolid)

-With the two groups of segmentation, we are now able to create a model for the aorta with two branch vessels.
+With the two groups of segmentation, we are now able to create a model for the aorta with two branch vessels using Parasolid.

 	Tab: 2D Segmentation
 	Select the groups aorta and right_iliac in the group tree view